Next Start

 Work on Braking Systems as an Automotive Technician

-Pursuing a career as an automotive technician can help give you the opportunity to learn all about brake systems.
-The skilled trades are growing — total auto technician employment is expected to be 794,000 by 2032.47 Training as an automotive technician at Universal Technical Institute (UTI) can give you the hands-on experience employers are looking for when hiring.1
+Pursuing a career as an automotive technician can help give you the opportunity to learn all about car brake systems.
+The skilled trades are growing — total auto technician employment is expected to exceed 815,000 by 2033.47 Training as an automotive technician at Universal Technical Institute (UTI) can give you the knowledge and skills employers are looking for when hiring.1

 Courses taught over UTI’s 51-week Automotive Technology program cover a range of topics for the role, including a section about vehicle braking systems.
 You can graduate in less than a year ready for an entry-level position in the industry!7